Shivam2501/MomentShare/README.md

 - [x] User can take a photo, add a caption, and post it to "Instagram"
 - [x] User can view the last 20 posts submitted to "Instagram"

-The following **optional** features are implemented:

-- [ ] Show the username and creation time for each post
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
-- [ ] User Profiles:
-- [ ] Allow the logged in user to add a profile photo
-- [ ] Display the profile photo with each post
-- [ ] Tapping on a post's username or profile photo goes to that user's profile page

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: